 “So why do you want to spend the next two years overseas?” is a question I’ve been asked a lot lately as I’ve walked through the application and training process for the missions program I’m joining.
 My initial response is always, “Why not?”
 Ultimately, my answer runs much deeper than that, but as a starting point, the question I first asked myself and what I now ask of you is, “Why not spend two years overseas?”

 I remember hearing missionaries speak from time to time as I grew up, but I always thought missions was something they were specially called to, not me.
 They spoke of this ethereal “call” they received personally from God.
 I thought that was great, but I had never experienced it, and I thought it was probably something too surreal to happen to me.
 I concluded that they could go overseas and share the gospel with their lips.
-I could stay in the States (ideally very close to home), live my life, and hopefully, point someone to Jesus.
+And I could stay in the States, live my life, and hopefully, point someone to Jesus.
 They were called to missions, not me.
 For at least eighteen years of my life, I limited my gospel witness to the bounds of my comfort zone.

 There’s a lesson I’ve learned: if you are a follower of Jesus and you are comfortable, perhaps you are not following him close enough.
 Or, better yet, take it from C.S.
 Lewis: “If you want a religion to make you feel really comfortable, I certainly don’t recommend Christianity.”
 In my limited experience, following Christ is more fruitful the less comfortable it is.